 Welcome to the studio!

 Our studio was born from a shared love of art and the desire to serve the broader community of makers, offering flexible print services geared towards artists and DIYers.
-Our house-projects are focused on art printing and sustainable design.
+Our main projects are focused on art printing and sustainable design.

 John and I founded IFP after relocating from Chicago to San Diego in 2018.
 Our projects combine theory and practice -- as a visual artist I love the capacity of printmaking to create art in an affordable, accessible form.
 John is an art historian with a focus on American print history and culture.

 Through our benefit edition project Prints By Post we've collaborated with 60 amazing contemporary artists to translate their work into limited-edition screenprinted postcards.
 Prints are available for $1.50 plus a suggested, honor-system donation of $10 to the International Rescue Committee to support their critical work during this global crisis.

 We'd love to work with you on your next print project!
 For questions or just to say hi, shoot us an email at email@example.com